bs2kbs2k/smlinux/README.md

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **-OR-**
 `wget https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux;bash smlinux;rm smlinux`

-That's all you have to do for mac and debian/ubuntu based linux.
+That's all you have to do for macOS and debian/ubuntu based linux.
 You will be prompted to:
 (1) provide password to install build tools (2) specify your romfile (3)  approve (or change) build options.
 smlinux will then run unattended and before the time you finish reading the FAQ you will hear "It's me, Mario!".
 **Do not run smlinux as root; you will be prompted for password if needed.**